FlorianRakos/IoT-NotCapricorns/Cristina/researches/research06/README.md

 Binarize, jmc_interval_median.

 ### What is the “fluent” style?
-Puttung everything in one line when we can, non repetitive code, or cahining methods.
+Putting everything in one line when we can, non repetitive code, or cahining methods.

 ## Update on the “nice-to-have feature-list”
   * Unified framework: Not have to use that many different programs